-All majors in the College of Business and Management require foundation knowledge in accounting, economics, mathematics, and statistics.
+All majors in the College of Business and Management require foundation knowledge in accounting, economics, and statistics.
 UIS courses that satisfy the foundation knowledge requirements include:

-•

-ACC 211 & ACC 212 Introduction to Financial Accounting and Introduction to Managerial Accounting 6

-ECO 213 Statistics for Business and Economics (or MAT 121 Applied Statistics) 3
+ACC 211 & ACC 212 Introduction to Financial Accounting and Introduction to Managerial Accounting 6 OR ACC 311 Administrative Uses of Accounting 2 4 ECO 213 Statistics for Business and Economics 3 or MAT 121 Applied Statistics ECO 201 & ECO 202 Introduction to Microeconomics and Introduction to Macroeconomics 6 OR ECO 315 Economics for Administration 4 Course work on uivalant to the chave may be eccepted upon

-MAT 113 Business Calculus (or Mat 114 Finite Math, MAT 115 Calculus I, or MAT 116 Calculus II) 4

-Select one of the e following: 4-6

-ECO 201 & ECO 202 Introduction to Microeconomics and Introduction to Macroeconomics

-or ECO 31 5 Economics for Administration

-approval by the Management by uivalent to the above may be accepted upon student's advisor and the College of Business and student petition form.
+Course work equivalent to the above may be accepted upon approval by the student's advisor and the College of Business and Management by a student petition.

-College Core

-U e is required of all undergraduate College of anagement students.
+The college core is required of all undergraduate College of Business and Management students.

-BUS 302 Principles of Financial Management 3

-BUS 312 Principles of Marketing 3

-BUS 322 Principles of Operations Management 3

-BUS 331 ECCE: Business, Ethics, and Society 3

-MGT 310 Managing Organizational Behavior 3

-MGT 488 Strategic Management: The Capstone 3

-MIS 352 Principles of Management Information Systems 3
+BUS 312 Principles of Marketing 3 BUS 322 Principles of Operations Management 3 BUS 331 ECCE: Business, Ethics, and Society 3 FIN 302 Principles of Financial Management 3 MGT 310 Managing Organizational Behavior 3 MGT 330 Business and Managerial Communication 3 MGT 488 Strategic Management: The Capstone 4 3 MIS 352 Principles of Management Information Systems 3 MIS 376 Business Analytics 3 5

-Management C oncentration Requirements
+Management C oncentration Requirements 5

 MGT 461 Organization Theory 3

 or MGT 485 International Management

-· · · · -

-Select two of the following: 6
+Select two of the following 6

 MGT 422 Negotiation

 MGT 431 Human Resource Management

 MGT 461 Organization Theory

 MGT 474 Leadership And Motivation

 MGT 485 International Management

-One upper divisi ion (300-400) management (MGT) course 3
+One upper divisi on (300-400) management (MGT) course 3

-Upper Division ( College of Business & Management course work 3
+Upper Division C College of Business & Management course work 6 3

-Total Hours 53-55
+Total Hours 53-57